natthasath/template-python-fastapi-apikey/README.md

-# 🎉 Template Python FastAPI
+# 🎉 Template Python FastAPI API Key

 An API key is a unique identifier used to authenticate a user or application to access an API or web-based service.
 It is typically sent as a parameter or header in API requests and is used for simple authentication to access public APIs or services.